gsiegwald/stashcloud/README.md

   ansible-galaxy collection install amazon.aws community.docker
   ```

-* AWS account access

-  * An AWS account with programmatic access enabled via either:

-    * an Access Key ID / Secret Access Key configured on your workstation (`aws configure`)
+ * An AWS account with programmatic access enabled via an Access Key ID / Secret Access Key configured on your workstation (`aws configure`)

-* SSH keypair

 *  A local SSH key (private key stored on your workstation, e.g. `~/.ssh/id_ed25519`)
-  * The matching public key available for EC2 key-pair creation

 * Network access

   * Outbound HTTPS access from your workstation to AWS APIs (Terraform + Ansible inventory)
-  * Ability to reach the EC2 instance over:

-    * SSH (22) from your local IP
-    * HTTP (80) from your browser (HTTPS 443 will be added later)
+  * Ability to reach the EC2 instance over SSH (22) and HTTP (80) (HTTPS 443 will be added later)

 ## Architecture
 High-level view of the target architecture and the main network flows between the client, the Filestash VM, and the S3-compatible Object Storage bucket.